knixk/generative-album2/README.md

 # generative-album2

-theme name: gruber darker
+ IMPORTANT:
+ the app will show a blank screen if u open it for the first time.
+ You need to configure it.

+inroder to do so,
+you need to go to the /config page. and fill the details accordingly

 flow:
 user goes to the / page,
-click the call to action button, goes to the second screem, fill the form, hits enter.
+click the call to action button, goes to the second screen, fills the form, hits enter.